tlswg/tls13-spec/draft-ietf-tls-tls13.md

 validated the Finished message from its peer, it may begin to send and receive application data over the connection.

+If the contents of the message are not correct recipient MUST send a fatal "bad_record_mac".
+[[TODO: is it needed to hide the difference between invalid Finished and invalid encrypting of Finished?]]

 The key used to compute the finished message is computed from the Base key defined in {{authentication-messages}} using HKDF (see
 {{key-schedule}}).
 Specifically: